ComputationalMovementAnalysis/computationalmovementanalysis.github.io/W00_01_preparations.md

 - don't have the current *major* version or
 - are lagging two (or more) versions behind the current *minor release*

-In the time of writing (März, 2022), the current `R` Version is 4.1.3 (released on 2022-03-10 08:05:38, see [cran.r-project.org](https://cran.r-project.org/)).
+In the time of writing (March, 2022), the current `R` Version is 4.1.3 (released on 2022-03-10 08:05:38, see [cran.r-project.org](https://cran.r-project.org/)).
 Your installation should therefore not be older than 4.0.0.
 If it is, make sure that you have updated R until next week (doing it now will probably take too long).
 Check [these instructions on how to update R](https://www.linkedin.com/pulse/3-methods-update-r-rstudio-windows-mac-woratana-ngarmtrakulchol/)

 ## Check your version of RStudio